 Before each use, check for loose or damaged parts, leaks, and/or any other condition that may affect proper operation.
-Repair or replace all damaged and/or defective parts immediately.
+Repair or replace all damaged and/or defective parts with authorized parts immediately.
+Do not operate the machine with missing, broken, or unauthorized parts.
 Always keep all safety guards in place and in proper working order.
 For safety reasons, the manufacturer recommends all maintenance and repairs be performed by an authorized service center.
+Never compromise the safety features of this product.

 Before starting engine, remove any excessive dirt and debris from cooling vents, exhaust, and starter recoil areas.
 Always operate the pressure washer on a level surface and never move or tip the pressure washer while operating.
 Use pressure washer only for its intended purpose.
-If you have questions about the proper use of your pressure washer, please contact customer support at 1-877-362-4271 or cservice@fna-group.com.
+Never pull water supply hose or high-pressure hose to move pressure washer.
+This could damage hose, pump inlet, and/or pump outlet.
+If you have questions about the proper use of your pressure washer, please contact customer support at 1-833-362-7368 or cservice@fna-group.com.